The sailing industry is well acquainted with the increase of sailors

 and safety at sea are other issues but not the least, which will obviously

-Physical fatigue and mental fatigue are the two types of fatigue.
+Physical and mental fatigue are the two types.
 Loss

-of productivity is the primary symptom of fatigue at its earlier stages which
+of productivity is the primary symptom and at its earlier stages which

 follows by accidents within the ship or cause groundings, collisions even to